jackbsteinberg/std-toast/README.md

       (e.g. should Android toasts show up in a different location from macOS toasts)?
 - `closebutton`: a boolean attribute, determining whether an explicit close button is shown.
 By default toasts do not have a close button.
-TODO: where should the `closebutton` show up relative to toast content and how customizable should that be?
+    - TODO: where should the `closebutton` show up relative to toast content, and how customizable should it be?

 All attributes will be reflected as properties on the element's JavaScript interface.
 For example: